sidd2306/GoodReads-Book-Review/README.md

-# GoodReads-Book-Review
+# Project 1

-Review site for GoodReads Books build with Flask and Postgresql hosted on Heroku Data.
+Web Programming with Python and JavaScript